Aliases for APOA5 Gene

 GeneCards Summary for APOA5 Gene

-APOA5 (Apolipoprotein A-V) is a Protein Coding gene.
-Diseases associated with APOA5 include hypertriglyceridemia and hyperchylomicronemia, late-onset.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include phospholipid binding and heparin binding.
+APOA5 (Apolipoprotein A5) is a Protein Coding gene.
+Diseases associated with APOA5 include Hyperlipoproteinemia, Type V and Hypertriglyceridemia, Familial.
+Among its related pathways are Lipoprotein metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Gene Ontology (GO) annotations related to this gene include enzyme binding and heparin binding.
+An important paralog of this gene is APOA4.